siteFB/meteoPoo/README.md

-# Welcome to MeteoPoo! <br>
+# Welcome to "Météo in POO"<br>
-You will follow here my evolution on the PHP "object-oriented programming" language. <br>
+You will follow here my evolution on the PHP language of "object-oriented programming".
-First the notion of “class” then instantiation. <br>
+First the notion of “class” then instantiation.
-Each class includes a list of specified properties of their "modifier" depending on the level of protection desired. <br>
+Each class includes a list of specified properties of their "modifier" depending on the level of protection desired.
-In addition to properties, we list behaviors through methods: functions internal to the class. <br>
+In addition to properties, we list behaviors through methods: functions internal to the class.
-Next, a constructor. <br>
+Next, a constructor.
-This is followed by encapsulation with accessors and setters: we use the "set" functions to program, and the "get" function to return. <br>
+This is followed by encapsulation with accessors and setters: we use the "set" functions to program, and the "get" function to return.
-Finally we create the methods necessary for the behavior of the class. <br>
+Finally we create the methods necessary for the behavior of the class.

 For instantiations, we use the "new" keyword to create a new object of the class.
 All that remains is to call the method of the expected behavior of the object.

-Ok, I need to reorganizing my code to properly prepare it for factoring with functions...
-Laborious work cause of the many redirections... :sweat_drops: <br>
+# NOW PRACTICE!
-"require pdo" finished...
+Ok, I have to reorganize ALL my code to prepare it well for factorization with functions...
+Laborious work because of many redirects... 💦
-Painstaking work to find all the require! :sweat_drops: :sweat_drops:
+Same with query factorization! 💦 💦